awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 ## Configure Security Groups, Environment Properties, and Scaling<a name="php-hawrds-tutorial-configure"></a>

-Next, add the security group of your DB instance to your running environment\.
+Add the security group of your DB instance to your running environment\.
 This procedure causes Elastic Beanstalk to reprovision all instances in your environment with the additional security group attached\.

 **To add a security group to your environment**